SSB Transmission

 Filter Method

-This is the filter method of SSB suppression for the transmission.
+This is the filter method of SSB suppression for transmission.
 Fig

 SSB Single Side Band Transmission Filter Method